evandowning/packed_file_analysis/README.md

 ### 2. Packing PE Files
 This functionality was implemented in packer.py

-Packing PE files was implemented in a local Virtual Machine without network access as a precaution.
+Packing PE files was implemented in a local Windows Virtual Machine with python 3.6 installed and no network access as a precaution.
 The operation of this script works as follows:
 1. The script needs a directory of the files to pack (it will recursively gather a list all files in the directory and sub-directories).
 1. Next it runs multiple processes in parallel, each handling one file.
 1. Each original executable is copied to a temporary space, as many of the tools operate off of disk and some overwrite the original file provided.